History

 Frontera Copper Corporation built the Piedras Verdes Mine and started commercial production in 2006.

-It was capital constrained, mining was subcontracted at a high cost and leaching was undertaken on a run of mine basis with poor metallurgical recoveries.
+The mine was capital-constrained, mining was subcontracted at a high cost, and leaching was undertaken on a run-of-mine basis with poor metallurgical recoveries.
+In the context of low copper prices prevailing during the financial crisis, the mine suspended operations in 2008.

-In the context of low copper prices prevailing during the financial crisis, it suspended operations in 2008.
-Invecture Group made a tender offer for all of Frontera’s shares that was successfully concluded in May 2009
+Invecture Group made a tender offer for Frontera that was successfully concluded in May 2009

-Invecture Group invested over $450m to convert the Piedras Verdes Mine from a run of mine heap leach operation to multiple process streams, increasing production and reducing unit costs
+Invecture Group invested over $450m to convert the Piedras Verdes Mine from a run-of-mine heap leach operation to multiple process streams, increasing production and reducing unit costs.

 Piedras Verdes has:

-We expanded the mineral reserve from 628kt of contained copper to 934 kt with
+Expanded the mineral reserve from 628kt of contained copper to 934 kt with a combination of exploration drilling and developing an NSR-driven block model at $3.50/lb copper.

 Grown and optimized operations by